beatass/Wine-analysis/README.md

 ## Motivation

-In this study the exploratory analysis (EDA) with visualizations of wine quality dataset as well as different ML algorithms, such as Logistic Regression, KNN, Naive Bayes, SVM, Decision Tree, XGBoost and Random Forest have been performed to make a relevant predictions.
+In this study the exploratory data analysis (EDA) with visualizations of wine quality dataset as well as different ML algorithms, such as **Logistic Regression, KNN, Naive Bayes, SVM, Decision Tree, XGBoost and Random Forest** have been performed to make a relevant predictions.

 #### The project is created with Python libraries: